Error Handling

 case "MODEL_NOT_FOUND":

-// View description to get available model list
+// See description for available model list

 console.log(error.description);